 Johnny Cash was never just a musician.
-He was a witness.
-To pain.
-To faith.
-To failure.
-To redemption.
+He was a witness of: pain, faith, failure, and redemption.
 Born J. R. Cash on February 26, 1932, in Kingsland, Arkansas, he grew into one of the most recognizable and influential voices in American music history.
 When Johnny Cash sang, he didn’t perform for people—he stood with them: prisoners, the less fortunate, the forgotten, and the faithful who struggled daily with doubt.

 Born of Cotton Fields, Hymns, and Hunger